jsvine/vinejs/README.md

 ## Thanks

-Thanks to [Michael Keller](http://twitter.com/@mhkeller) and [Kate Ray](http://twitter.com/kraykray), who independently both suggested I make this library.
+Thanks to [Michael Keller](http://twitter.com/@mhkeller) and [Kate Ray](http://twitter.com/kraykray) for pseudo-goading me into this.
 They were joking; this is semi-serious.

 ## TODO